timothymtorres/ftcsv/README.md

 	local actual = ftcsv.parse("a,b,c\r\napple,banana,carrot\r\n", ",", options)
  	```

+ 	Also Note: If you apply a function to the headers via headerFunc, and want to select fields from fieldsToKeep, you need to have what the post-modified header would be in fieldsToKeep.

  - `headerFunc`

  	Applies a function to every field in the header.
 If you are using `rename`, the function is applied after the rename.